 How do I know when I am providing "accommodations" or when I am over accommodating or going too far?

-An Accommodation Letter generated from Disability Services for Students will list accommodations the student is eligible for at UNH.
 You do not have to change the curriculum of the course or modify assignments when it alters core requirements.
 A change in testing formats and giving extended test time is not altering the requirement of learning course material, and therefore are reasonable academic accommodations.
 If you feel uncomfortable with an accommodation request, please feel free to contact Disability Services for Students and speak to a staff member.

 Reasonable academic accommodations do not affect the grading process.
 The accommodation might involve altering the format of evaluation; for example, you might be asked to give an exam verbally instead of on paper, or you might change the format from multiple choice to essay.
 Otherwise students are required to meet all academic standards regardless of disability.